ovelindstrom/playground-demos/README.md

 See https://github.com/Unleash/unleash#get-started-in-2-steps for documentation on the Open Source variant.

 admin password in Lastpass under `Shared Development/Kubernetes & Helm/Unleash in AKS01`.

+## Big Data Comparisson
+### Database Initialization

+The `init-scripts` directory contains SQL scripts that are automatically executed when the PostgreSQL container is created for the first time.
+This is handled by the official PostgreSQL Docker image, which looks for scripts in the `/docker-entrypoint-initdb.d` directory.

+The initscripts generates tables for the TPC-H database, described at https://www.tpc.org/TPC_Documents_Current_Versions/pdf/TPC-H_v3.0.1.pdf